WTMBerlin/generative-ai-course/week-2/py-project-2-speech-assistant/README.md

 To use the app, you will need:

+- **Python 3.9+** We used \`3.9.13\` for development; download from [here](https://www.python.org/downloads/).
 - **A Twilio account.** You can sign up for a free trial [here](https://www.twilio.com/try-twilio).
 - **A Twilio number with _Voice_ capabilities.** [Here are instructions](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console) to purchase a phone number.

 ## Local Setup

-There are 4 required steps to get the app up-and-running locally for development and testing:
+There are 4 required steps and 1 optional step to get the app up-and-running locally for development and testing:

 1. Run ngrok or another tunneling solution to expose your local server to the internet for testing.
 Download ngrok [here](https://ngrok.com/).
+2. (optional) Create and use a virtual environment
-2. Install the packages
+3. Install the packages
-3. Twilio setup
+4. Twilio setup
-4. Update the .env file
+5. Update the .env file

 ### Open an ngrok tunnel

 When developing & testing locally, you'll need to open a tunnel to forward requests to your local development server.
 These instructions use ngrok.
-Register ngrok and follow installation steps from [here](https://dashboard.ngrok.com/get-started/setup)

 Open a Terminal and run: